thib5/home-assistant.io/source/_integrations/spotify.markdown

 - Spotify compatible playback [source](#selecting-output-source) device
 - A Spotify Developer application.
 Instructions for that are in the next step.
+- Be sure you don't have a previous configuration here :  http://homeassistant.local:8123/config/application_credentials

 ### Create a Spotify application